 Let’s start by making the syrup; it needs to cool down before pouring it over the kunafa.

-- First, add the water and sugar to a pan, stir one time, and then let it come to a boil.
+First, add the water and sugar to a pan, stir once, and then let it come to a boil.
 Let the ingredients boil for 5 minutes.

 Making egg-free pastry cream

-- The milk will get thicker if it covers the back of a spoon.
-Run your finger across the spoon, and the line stays clear.
+The milk will get thicker and should cover the back of a spoon.
+Run your finger across the spoon, and when the line stays clear.
 The pastry cream is ready.

-- The pastry cream will get thicker after it cools, remove it from heat and pour it into a plate.
+The pastry cream will get thicker after it cools, remove it from the heat and pour it into a plate.
 Cover the cool pastry cream with plastic wrap.
-Refrigerate.